 The six employees in the cable box production line are now assisted by a PALOMAT® Greenline – a fully automatic palletisation solution for 15 EUR-pallets, which stacks and destacks empty pallets.
 And the solution has been very well received:

-"People at ABB in Fredericia previously didn't know about the PALOMAT® solution, and our Greenline is actually the only one in the entire factory so far.
+"People at ABB previously didn't know about the PALOMAT® solution, and our Greenline is actually the only one in the entire factory so far.
 A few people have stopped by from the other end of the factory, just to see what it can do," the production manager says.

 Unburdens employees and saves time